oppia/oppia-web-developer-docs/Privacy-aware-programming.md

 Separate the handling of user data into unique services.
 Some user data might make sense to add to existing models, but if we collect a bigger subset of data that was not collected before, it might make sense to separate those into its own models.
 In general, if the code can be easily separated into its own models or parts of the codebase, then the data should also be separated.
 This doesn’t mean that all the parts of the code need to be separated, for example the rules for the Wipeout and Takeout are placed in our model modules, but the code that performs the operation is then separated.
 (Also, if the data is **sensitive**, it needs to be stored in a separate model that can be easily deleted in its entirety — but see the point above on not storing any sensitive data in the first place).

-An example of a good practice in Oppia codebase:
+An example of a good practice in the Oppia codebase:

 *   Most of the code that handles Wipeout and Takeout migration is separated into its own services.
 *   All admin features are separated into its own page.
 *   We separate permissions for the contributor dashboard in a separate model and only create this model for users that actually have some permissions.